 d.
-Function effectively within interdisciplinary health care teams, including the recognition for the need of additional tests or consultation and referral; and
+Function effectively within interdisciplinary health care teams, including the recognition for the need of additional tests or consultation and referral; and e.
+Establish a differential diagnosis and a prioritized problem list.

 Intent: Additional testing may include additional imaging; referral for psychological or psychiatric evaluation; laboratory studies; diagnostic autonomic nervous system blocks, and systemic anesthetic challenges.